Azure-Samples/azure-search-python-samples/Quickstart/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

 This sample demonstrates how to use the Azure SDK for Python to create an Azure AI Search index, load it with documents, and execute queries.
-The index is modeled on a subset of the hotels dataset, which is reduced here for readability and comprehension.
+The index is modeled on a subset of the hotels dataset, which is reduced in this sample for readability and comprehension.
 The code includes the index definition and documents.

-This sample is a Jupyter Python3 .ipynb file to perform the actions against the Azure AI Search service.
+This sample uses a Jupyter notebook (.ipynb) file to perform the actions against the Azure AI Search service.

 ## Prerequisites